shrshj/arduino-unity3d/Arduino Unity3D Bluetooth Connection/README.md

 Note: Make sure that in Player setting API Compatibility level is ".net" version 4 (It may be mentiond as .NET Framework) and not the standard version.<br/>

+Note: To Upload the compiled code to Arduino, first disconnect the HC-05 and after Uploading reconnect it.

 C# script...